Burmese–Siamese War (1849–1855): First Expedition (1852–1853)

-Second Expedition (1853–54)
+Second Expedition (1853–1854)

 Prince Vongsathirat Sanid took the rainy season break at Nan and Chao Phraya Yommaraj Nuch at Tak.
 King Mongkut sent Chao Phraya Sri Suriyawongse to bring ammunitions and supplies to the north.
 Sri Suriyawongse and Yommaraj Nuch traveled to meet Prince Vongsathirat Sanid at Uttaradit, where they planned for the incoming second expedition to Kengtung, in November 1853.
 Chao Phraya Sri Suriyawongse then returned to Bangkok.
 The Siamese spent their time in Lanna farming grains for supplies during the rainy season of 1853.
 The Burmese, however, managed to get Burmese and Shan troops from Mongnai to garrison at Kengtung to be additional forces.

-Prince Vongsathirat Sanid resumed the campaigns in dry season of the year 1853.
-He personally marched from Nan to lay siege to Kengtung for the second time.
+Prince Vongsathirat Sanid resumed the campaigns in dry season of the year 1853-1854.
+Vongsathirat Sanid and Mongkol Vorayot marched from Nan in January 1854 through Mong Yawng and Yommarah Nuch through Mong Hpayak to converge on and to lay siege to Kengtung for the second time, reaching Kengtung in March 1854.
 Kengtung was well reinforced by the Burmese and Shan regiments and was even better at repelling Siamese attacks.
-As he ran out of food supplies and gunpowder, Prince Vongsathirat Sanid finally decided to retreat to Nan.
+As he ran out of food supplies and gunpowder, Prince Vongsathirat Sanid finally decided to retreat from Kengtung on March 18 to Nan.
 However, the Burmese, upon seeing the Siamese retreat, inflicted the counter-offensive on retreating Siamese troops.
-Phraya Mongkol Vorayot of Nan then acted as rearguard to defend the Siamese armies against the Burmese counter-attacks.
+Chao Phraya Mongkol Vorayot of Nan then acted as rearguard to defend the Siamese armies against the Burmese counter-attacks.
 Prince Vongsathirat Sanid retreated safely to Nan in 1854.
-Yommaraj Nuch, who had marched halfway to Kengtung, retreated to Chiangmai upon learning of the prince's defeat.
+Yommaraj Nuch, who had marched halfway to Kengtung, retreated to Chiang Mai upon learning of the prince's defeat.

 The Siamese then realized that the unfamiliar mountainous geography and great distance from Bangkok deemed the Siamese occupation of Kengtung unlikely.
 King Mongkut ordered Prince Vongsathirat Sanid and Chao Phraya Yommaraj Nuch to pull the troops back to Bangkok in 1854.

 The Tai Lue royalties had been staying in Luang Phrabang and Nan.
-A Qing delegated arrived in Luang Phrabang requesting for the return of Amaravuth, Lady Pinkaew and Mahaxay to Chiang Hung.
+A Qing delegated arrived in Luang Phrabang requesting for the return of Amaravuth, Lady Pinkaew and Mahachai to Chiang Hung.
 The Bangkok court conceded and the Tai Lue royals eventually returned to their homeland.
-The dynastic conflicts among the Tai Lue royals continued, however, as Mahaxay later killed Amaravuth and Tsau Suvanna, in turn, had Mahaxay executed.
+The dynastic conflicts among the Tai Lue royals continued, however, as Mahachai later killed Amaravuth and Tsau Suvanna, in turn, had Mahachai executed.